ajitagupta/learnyouwantteachyoumust/README.md

 ## Confidence.
 Special teaching skills matter less.
 Confidence matters more!

+Teaching people doesn’t subtract value from what you do, it actually adds to it.
+When you teach someone how to do your work, you are, in effect, generating more interest in your work.
+People feel closer to your work because you’re letting them in on what you know.
+Best of all, when you share your knowledge and your work with others, you receive an education in return.

 ## References.
 1. [Soft Skills: The Software Developer's Life Manual](https://www.amazon.com/Soft-Skills-Software-Developers-Manual/dp/B0158SJ3EM/ref=sr_1_2?crid=3HVFIE1SLSRWW&dchild=1&keywords=soft+skills&qid=1595439982&s=books&sprefix=soft+skills%2Caps%2C252&sr=1-2)
 2. [The Complete Software Developer's Career Guide: How to Learn Programming Languages Quickly, Ace Your Programming Interview, and Land Your Software Developer Dream Job](https://www.amazon.com/Complete-Software-Developers-Career-Guide/dp/B078J67VNF/ref=sr_1_1?dchild=1&keywords=software+complete&qid=1596059582&sr=8-1)